Mr-C-Tejesh/Space-Invaders/README.md

 # Space-Invaders
+I have done this game from pygame module in python using pycharm.
-I have copied from:- https://github.com/attreyabhatt/Space-Invaders-Pygame for base resoure.
+I have referred from:- https://github.com/attreyabhatt/Space-Invaders-Pygame for base resoure.
 I have added more features to this like:-
 1. Highscore
 2. Nice trending bgm